Frequently Asked Questions

 Are mutual fund gains taxable?

-No. Mutual funds gains are exempted from taxes based on the Comprehensive Tax Reform Program (CTRP).
+No. Mutual fund gains are exempted from taxes based on the Comprehensive Tax Reform Program (CTRP).
 This was done to promote long-term savings in the country.

 Where will you invest my money?